pjensfelt/wasp_as_cf_yawswing/README.md

 pip3 install -e .
 </pre>

+##### USB under Linux
+With linux, the crazyradio is easily recognized, but you have to setup UDEV-permissions.
+Look at the usb [permission instructions](https://github.com/bitcraze/crazyflie-lib-python/blob/master/docs/installation/usb_permissions.md) to setup udev on linux.

 #### Virtual machine
 * Download and install VirtualBox (https://www.virtualbox.org/wiki/Download_Old_Builds_6_1).
 We used 6.1.40 when testing this
 * Install also the Extension pack when you installed VirtualBox (https://download.virtualbox.org/virtualbox/6.1.40/Oracle_VM_VirtualBox_Extension_Pack-6.1.40.vbox-extpack)